corbett/QuantumComputing/README.md

 Pr(|10>)=1.000000;
 ```

- This manner of working with the library provides the fullest mathematical understanding of what's going on, and any individual state or gate can be printed.
+ This final manner of working with the library provides the most complete mathematical understanding of what's going on.
+Any individual state or gate can be printed, and it is clear how entanglement is represented as this is not done under the hood in this scenario.